Skip to Main Content

 A number of cities in Florida require contractors to purchase surety bonds before completing a construction project.
 These bonds protect individuals, the city, or the state from financial loss in the event that a contractor does not comply with city codes or fails to correct a defect.
 Construction bonds have an expiration date, so it is important for contractors to ensure that all of their bonds are up to date.
 A failure to do so could leave a contractor on the hook for any costs related to a defect or permit violation

-CONTACT AN EXPERIENCED BUSINESS LAW ATTORNEY TODAY
+CONTACT AN EXPERIENCED CONSTRUCTION LAW ATTORNEY TODAY

 team award with id of 778